Cookies & Cybersecurity: What's the Connection?

 Browser ‘Cookies’ are a very important tool on the internet today.
 Their emergence dates back to 1994 and discussions around Cookie Consent are more than a decade old now.
 However, even today, many avid internet users do not understand why they are used and when they should be enabling Cookies and when they should definitely not be accepting them.

 In this guest blog, we discuss all about Cookies and their connection to internet safety and data privacy.

-A thorough understanding of Cookies is essential to making sure you use them the right way.
+A thorough understanding of Cookies and GDPR Cookie Consent is essential to making sure you use them the right way.
 By ensuring that you’re using Cookies correctly, you can make a huge difference to the safety of your sensitive data and confidential information.

 On the other hand, recklessly enabling Cookies can have the exact opposite impact.
 You could be risking how your sensitive information is stored and shared if you accept Cookies on every site you browse.

 Basically, the website will always remember who you are so you won’t have to enter certain information again and again every time.